Waiver of Premium Rider: Definition, Benefits, Cost and Recommendations

 Occupational disabilities:

-Waiver of Premium Rider Cost and Pricing
+How Much Does a Waiver of Premium Rider Cost?

+You can add a waiver of premium clause to your policy when you buy your life insurance.
 Waiver of premium riders range from $3 to $50 per month or 3% to 20% of your base premium, based on our research.
 A 27-year-old woman with a $500,000 term policy paying $21 monthly might pay an additional $3 monthly for the rider.
 On term life policies, the rider usually costs 10% to 20% of the total annual premium, while whole life policies have costs of 3% to 5%.

 • Age: Younger applicants pay less because they're less likely to become disabled during the term of coverage.
 Costs increase after age 40.